 Practicing CSR (Corporate Social Responsibility) is just smart for two major reasons: 1) you’ll feel good about doing it and 2) you’ll look good for doing it.
 It doesn’t even need to be particularly expensive – your team could participate in a volunteering event such as a food drive or donate blood as a group.
 (Fun fact: January is also blood donor month.4)

-13- Help your site get better SEO so that your sales leads can find you.
+13- Help your site get better SEO.

 Did you know that 81% of customers do online research before buying5 but 75% never scroll past the first page of search engine results?6 There are many different tools out there to make your site more search engine friendly, such as Google Search Console (which is free!).7 It’s also very important to use a good hosting provider, make good use of keywords and keep your content fresh by updating it regularly.